-\item Delegated modeling of autocorrelation: For $\hat{z}_n$ representing the forecast produced by a base regression model known as the delegate, given the assumption that the residuals of such model are non-autocorrelated, for exogenous factors $\boldsymbol\psi_n$, an autoregressive nonstationary process can be approximated as locally \gls{iid} using the unknown conditional distribution $z_n \sim \text{D}(z|\boldsymbol\psi_n, \hat{z}_n)$, which is in the form of \autoref{eq:assumption}.
-This configuration is recommended when the delegate is already highly accurate, allowing our approach to take advantage of the delegate when creating the peak demand probabilistic forecast.
+\item Delegated modeling of autocorrelation: For $\hat{z}_n$ representing the point forecast produced by a base regression model known as the delegate, given the assumption that the residuals of such model are non-autocorrelated, for exogenous factors $\boldsymbol\psi_n$, an autoregressive nonstationary process can be approximated as locally \gls{iid} using the unknown conditional distribution $z_n \sim D(\boldsymbol\psi_n, \hat{z}_n)$, which is in the form of \autoref{eq:assumption}.
+This configuration is recommended when the delegate is already highly accurate, allowing the proposed approach to take advantage of the delegate when creating the peak demand probabilistic forecast.
 An example of this configuration is the PJM case study in \autoref{sec:case_study}. \end{itemize}

-We will demonstrate through the case study in \autoref{sec:case_study} that under worst-case baseline probability, this conditional \gls{EVA} framework allows us to calculate the exact amount of required day-ahead capacity to satisfy a given risk requirement and, compared to annual \gls{EVA} assessments, prevents over-commitment of generation resources and can potentially lead to a significant reduction of wholesale electricity prices.
+It is demonstrated through the case study in \autoref{sec:case_study} that under worst-case baseline probability, this conditional \gls{EVA} framework gives rise to the exact amount of required day-ahead capacity to satisfy a given risk requirement and, compared to annual \gls{EVA} assessments, prevents over-commitment of generation resources and can potentially lead to a significant reduction of wholesale electricity prices.